$0 Quebec Adoption Quick-Start Checklist

 Public adoption through the DPJ is the primary route for families hoping to adopt a child already in Quebec's child welfare system.
 The Direction de la protection de la jeunesse (DPJ) manages children whose families cannot safely care for them.
 Most domestic adoptions go through either the DPJ's standard adoption bank or the Banque mixte (mixed bank) foster-to-adopt program.

 Private adoption in Quebec is highly restricted.
 Unlike most provinces, Quebec does not allow open-market private adoption.
-The only form of private domestic adoption permitted is a "special consent" adoption — where biological parents consent to their child being adopted by a specific known person, usually a relative or stepparent.
-This is not a pathway for strangers to adopt newborns privately.
+The private domestic route is generally limited to "special consent" adoption within relationship categories permitted by the Code civil, including specified relatives and spouses of parents or relatives.
+This is not a pathway for any personally known family to adopt a newborn privately.

 International adoption is managed by the Secrétariat aux services internationaux à l'enfant (SASIE), Quebec's central authority for intercountry adoption.
 It is the only province with its own central adoption authority that functions independently of the federal government.
-All Quebec residents pursuing international adoption must be authorized by the SASIE and work with an organisme agréé (accredited body).
+Quebec residents pursuing international adoption must obtain SASIE authorization; the process generally proceeds through an organisme agréé (accredited body), subject to limited exceptions and the current moratorium on opening new files with certified bodies.

 Step 2: Confirm You Meet the Eligibility Requirements

-Quebec's eligibility rules under Article 545 of the Code civil are broader than most people expect.
+Quebec's minor-adoption eligibility rules under Articles 546, 547, and 547.1 of the Code civil are broader than most people expect.

 Age: You must be at least 18 years old.
-In most cases, there must be a minimum 18-year age gap between you and the child you wish to adopt, though the court can waive this for stepparent adoptions.
+In most cases, there must be a minimum 18-year age gap between you and the child you wish to adopt, subject to possible court waiver in stepparent or other special cases.

 Relationship status: Quebec recognizes married couples, civil union partners, and de facto (common-law) partners.
 LGBTQ+ couples have had full adoption rights since Quebec's early legal reforms — the province was the first in Canada to recognize this.
 Single adults may also adopt.